OXBO Energy

 OXBO's software TAM is approximately $200M/year globally, sitting atop the underlying construction market.
 Revenue scales through per-bore project pricing for designers and construction managers, enterprise SaaS for drilling contractors, and recurring per-bore monthly fees for asset owners.
 The platform becomes the system of record whether OXBO self-performs or integrates partners through open APIs.

 The five-year vision extends beyond software into a vertically integrated geothermal services ecosystem — purpose-built thermal testing instruments, engineering and design services, drilling optimization, and standards development.
 Each vertical reinforces the others.
 The more data flows through the platform, the wider the moat becomes.
-In oil and gas, SLB built a global enterprise on this model.
+In mature energy services markets, global enterprises have been built on exactly this model.
 Geothermal has no equivalent today.

 The Team